x676f64/secureum-mind_map/content/7. Audit Findings 101/Lack of a contract existence check allows token theft.md

 The address of a contract to be deployed can be determined by knowing the address of its deployer.

+### Recommendation:
-1. Recommendation: Short term, check for contract existence in `_safeTransferFrom`.
+Short term, check for contract existence in `_safeTransferFrom`.
 Add a similar check for any low-level calls, including in `WithdrawalDelayer`.
 This will prevent an attacker from listing and depositing tokens in a contract that is not yet deployed.
 Long term, carefully review the Solidity documentation, especially the Warnings section.
 The Solidity documentation warns: The low-level call, `delegatecall` and `callcode` will return success if the called account is non-existent, as part of the design of EVM.
 Existence must be checked prior to calling if desired.
-2. High Risk severity finding from [ToB’s Audit of Hermez](https://github.com/trailofbits/publications/blob/master/reviews/hermez.pdf)
 ___
 ## Slide Screenshot
 ![044.png](../../images/7.%20Audit%20Findings%20101/044.png)